-You can normally also borrow an additional percentage on top of the purchase amount for any home improvements you might like to make to the property that the Local Authority / Council weren't prepared to arrange for you, this can allow you to make your mark on the property.
+You can normally also borrow an additional percentage on top of the purchase amount for any home improvements you might like to make to the property that the Local Authority / Council weren't prepared to arrange for you, this can allow you to make your mark on the property, and in some circumstances debt consolidation monies can be raised to assist your finances .
 Be aware that ex local authority home purchasers selling their properties within 10 years of council property purchase must offer their properties to a local social landlord on a "first refusal" basis.

 100% AND ABOVE borrowing is now available on the councils discounted right to but purchase price!